JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7897 days**.

-And here is a just a random fact -  **During the Gold Rush in 1849, some people paid as much as $100 for a simple glass of water**.
+And here is a just a random fact -  **In total, Americans eat more than 45 billion sandwiches each year, while sales of custom-made sandwiches are rising 15 percent per year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)